zoghal/Translations/docs/03_cli_tools.md

 	Done.

+Another way to extract a single plugin is to set the plugin - parameter.
+The advatage on using these parameter is that also extract validation messages.

+	-> Console/cake Translations.extract --plugin Foo

 Note that used in this way - the output directory is set to the Locale folder of the Plugin if it exists.